 Information on forthcoming road closures:

-Anlaby & East Ella Flood Alleviation Scheme (AEEFAS) - CPO 2017 overview (pdf 82kb opens in new window)
+Anlaby & East Ella Flood Alleviation Scheme (AEEFAS) - Road Closures and Diversions - Oct 2017 update (pdf 14.7mb opens in new window)

 We are aware of concerns about affordable insurance in flood risk areas and have been active in engaging with central government and the insurance industry to achieve this.
 It is our view that insurance should not be unreasonably withheld from people in flood risk areas.